caiodomingues/Ctrl/README.md

 ## How to use

-It's pretty simple, in `./config` there's a `startup.bat` file, copy this in the startup folder of your pc, you can find the folder on a Windows by hitting `ctrl+r` and `shell:startup`.
+Copy the `config/app-example.json` as `app.json` and change to your settings.
+In `./config` there's a `startup.bat` file, copy this in the startup folder of your pc and change the path to the project root, you can find the folder on a Windows by hitting `ctrl+r` and `shell:startup`.

-As i've said, i'm using it with Ex client so any person in my house have an account and specific controls.

-Please make sure to change the path in `startup.bat`

 ## Commands